anz-bank/sysl/pkg/mermaid/README.md

 **Summary**

-Mermaid diagram generator offers users to generate diagrams similar to that of what PlantUML diagram generator offers.
-The four diagrams that can be generated are sequence diagram, integration diagram, endpoint analysis diagram and data model diagram.
-The sysl modules generated from parsing a sysl file contains all the information to generated a mermaid file by iterating through maps and prints the appropriate mermaid code.
-The data model diagram generator makes use of the sysl wrapper that simplifies the sysl modules to maps for easy access of types defined.
+Mermaid diagram generator offers users a way to generate diagrams similar to that of what PlantUML diagram generator offers.
+The four types of diagrams that can be generated are *sequence diagrams*, *integration diagrams*, *endpoint analysis diagrams* and *data model diagrams*.
+The sysl modules produced from parsing a sysl file contains all the information to generate a mermaid file.
+The mermaid diagram generator iterates through and prints the appropriate mermaid code.
+The data model diagram generator makes use of the sysl wrapper that simplifies the sysl modules to maps of simplified types for easy access to defined types.

 **Detailed Design**